 FN 421.
-Seminar in Foods, Nutrition, and Dietetics, 1 hour, Fall hours, Fall, Spring, Summer
+Seminar in Foods, Nutrition, and Dietetics, 1 hour, Fall

 Professional aspects of food and nutrition sciences and dietetics with emphases on trends in health care systems, credentialing, continuing education, communications, leadership, ethics, and public policy.
 Prerequisites: FN 114, 214, and 310, junior/senior standing or instructor's consent.